 SuperTech has returned!
 What following rather longish article is a description of what SuperTech was; what to expect at the next SuperTech, and a lot of photos of cutaways....you are going to appreciate those!

 The last of the "original" yearly SuperTech series, as organized by Todd Byrum & Bob Sipp, was held in Boyertown, Pennsylvania, January 31-February 2, 2014.
 Todd & Bob then retired from putting on that event.
 Bob couldn't keep away from it all, because he was back for the 2019 SuperTech.

-The original yearly SuperTech series was replaced by the Maryland Airheads Supertech for awhile, & it was held in Easton, MD, but SuperTech returned to Boyertown, PA.
+The original yearly SuperTech series was replaced by the Maryland Airheads Supertech for awhile, & it was held in Easton, MD, .......but.....
+SuperTech then returned to Boyertown, PA.

-Supertech 2019 was the weekend of February 1-2-3, 2019, at the Boyertown Museum of Historic Vehicles at 85 South Walnut St., Boyertown PA.
+Supertech is held at the Boyertown Museum of Historic Vehicles at 85 South Walnut St., Boyertown PA.

 The Boyertown museum http://boyertownmuseum.org was always a wonderful venue to hold this event.
 They have many new vehicles and renovated spaces; and, rooms, etc., for Supertech sessions.
 So even if you’ve been there before there’s more to see.
-I was thrilled to see that the UPSTAIRS-located Carriage house, ....with its complete blacksmithing and leatherworking facility ....was now available for a lengthy look-see.
+I was thrilled to see that the UPSTAIRS-located Carriage House, ....with its complete blacksmithing and leatherworking facility ....was available for a lengthy look-see.
 At the end of that large room was a complete early era machine shop, run by a motor and jackshafts with flat belts, etc.

 NOTE: I have purposely NOT put photos of the Carriage House nor the museum cars, bicycles, ETC., in this article.
 I want you to experience these in person!

-For 2011, the most requests were for me to talk about myself and my background (yes, really, talk about myself), which I merrily did verbosely (as is my normal style)....helped along by a PowerPoint presentation I had made.
+For 2011, the most requests, pre-arrival, were for me to talk about myself and my background (yes, really, talk about myself), which I merrily did verbosely (as is my normal style)....helped along by a PowerPoint presentation I had made.
 Luckily, I had a back-up CD...because my USB 'thumb drive', "disappeared" during my pass through Security at the Airport ('...no, you can't wear that around your neck, put it with your tray stuff....').
 Security, and me, never found that thumb drive at the Airport.
 So much for the safest place for something valuable during a trip.
 I have my suspicions.